The Difference Between A Guardian And A Conservator

 In the state of Georgia, a guardian performs the role of decision-maker regarding personal and health care needs for their wards, while a conservator oversees financial matters.
 One or both may be appointed when the court determines that a ward is unable to make certain decisions for themselves due to their age, disability or other factors.

-To learn more about establishing a guardian for young children or what a financial conservatorship entails, reach out to me at my Roswell office at 770-609-4468.
+To learn more about establishing a guardian for young children or what a financial conservatorship entails, reach out to me at my Atlanta office at 770-609-4468.

 When Would A Guardian Or Conservator Be Necessary?